 MERIT: Making Education Relevant and Interactive through Technology

-- Complete a 1-unit (12 hours total = 3 hours live and 9 hours online) MERIT orientation class in the spring quarter Saturday, May 3, 2014.
-California resident participants attend one 3-hour class on a Saturday and complete the remainder of the course online.
-For the US and International participants, you will be able to join the 3-hour class using Blackboard Collaborize, and then complete the course requirements online.
-California resident participants pay Foothill College tuition fees for the course.
-If non-California participants wish to earn college credit for MERIT, please contact Steve McGriff for the details and costs.
+- Complete a 1-unit (12 hours total = 3 hours live and 9 hours online) MERIT orientation class in May.
+Accepted participants attend one 3-hour class on a Saturday and complete the remaining 9-hours of the course online.
+For distant California participants, you will be able to join the 3-hour class using Blackboard Collaborize, and then complete the course requirements online.
+You are expected to pay Foothill College tuition fees for the course.

-- participate in 4 follow-up MERIT class days (Saturday dates TBD, typically September, October, January, February); those living outside of the San Francisco Bay Area will complete this requirement through online activities/classes; earn 1 unit of credit per class per quarter paid by California resident participants
+- Participate in 4 follow-up MERIT class days (Saturday dates TBD, typically September, October, January, February); those living outside of the San Francisco Bay Area will complete this requirement through online activities/classes; These four sessions are really two one-credit unit courses, offered in Fall and Winter quarters; you pay the course fees.

-- complete 1 unit of KCI classes (different than the MERIT classes) in the fall quarter of 2014 (one 1-unit or two half-unit classes); California residents living outside of the San Francisco Bay Area will complete this requirement through online activities/classes
+- Complete 1 unit of KCI FASTtech classes (different than the MERIT classes) in the fall quarter (one 1-unit or two half-unit classes); California residents living outside of the San Francisco Bay Area can complete this requirement through online activities/classes.
+Alternately, you could complete 2 units this quarter to fulfill the program requirements.

-- complete 1 unit of KCI classes (different than the MERIT classes) in the winter quarter of 2015 (one 1-unit or two half-unit classes); California residents living outside of the San Francisco Bay Area will complete this requirement through online activities/classes;
+- Complete 1 unit of KCI classes (different than the MERIT classes) in the winter quarter (one 1-unit or two half-unit classes); California residents living outside of the San Francisco Bay Area can complete this requirement through online activities/classes.
+Alternately, you could complete 2 units this quarter to fulfill the program requirements.

 MERIT Teacher Professional Development Cost Sharing